-Courage is required to get out of a relationship that is not beneficial.
-To not waste effort on a union when it is clear that it is going nowhere.
-If a relationship is toxic, the one who is courageous knows they deserve better; therefore, he or she knows when it’s time to walk away.
-It takes courage not to settle for anything less than a true, loving relationship.
+Moreover, it’s not a codependent relationship filled with high drama.
+To avoid these two extremes takes courage.
+Getting out of a relationship that is not beneficial requires courage.
+Don’t waste time and effort on a union that doesn’t seem to be going anywhere.
+When a relationship is toxic, the person who is courageous knows they deserve better; therefore, he or she knows when to get out.
+Not settling for anything less than a true, loving relationship takes courage.

-And last but certainly not least, it takes courage to open up and be vulnerable with another person.
-This is how a strong bond is built.
-By letting someone share not only our happiness, but also our heartache and pain.
-By sharing painful events in our lives and giving the other person an opportunity to be caring, compassionate, and understanding of our needs.
+Last but certainly not least, it takes courage to open up and be vulnerable with someone else.
+A powerful bond is created through vulnerability.
+Sharing both our happiness and our heartache with someone.
+By sharing painful events in our lives and allowing the other person an opportunity to care, be compassionate, and understand our needs.